-- Bad Communication – The 2017 Revenue Management Cycle Survey found that 83 percent of ambulatory providers, surgical centers, diagnostic facilities, and rehabilitation facilities miscalculated the patient’s financial responsibility when administering services.
+- Bad Communication – A recent Revenue Management Cycle Survey found that 83 percent of ambulatory providers, surgical centers, diagnostic facilities, and rehabilitation facilities miscalculated the patient’s financial responsibility when administering services.
 An inability to correctly quote procedure costs leads to unexpected bills for the patient.
 As a result, consumers faced with surprise costs may be more resistant to pay.

 - High Deductibles – The same study found that 83 percent of small practitioners cited payments from high-deductible patients as the most challenging charges to collect.
 As consumers find it harder to cover monthly medical costs, they opt for lower premiums in exchange for higher deductibles.
 While this may seem fiscally responsible in the short term, patients may find it harder to cover their portion of the deductible when the time comes.
 According to Kaiser Permanente’s 2018 Employer Health Benefits Survey, the average annual deductible for covered workers has risen by 53 percent in the last five years.
 If this number increases at a faster rate than income levels, patients will continue to find it harder to cover their portion of medical bills.

-Sage Growth Partners’ study in 2018 revealed that 36 percent of hospitals faced 10 million dollars of bad debt.
+A 2020 Kaufman Hall Survey revealed that 40 percent of hospitals faced 10 million dollars of bad debt.
 Bad debt accumulates when providers fail to collect payments or issue charitable services.
 In an attempt to tackle bad debt, providers are requesting a percentage of the payment up-front from the patient.